KikiDow/Interactive-Frontend-project/README.md

 outline.
 This is placed under the heading "Code Logic Description".

 ## DEMO
-* A live demo hosted on Heroku can be found here
+* A live demo hosted on Heroku can be found ["here"](https://kikidow.github.io/Interactive-Frontend-project/)

 ## UX
 1. The application has attempted to meet all the requirements laid out in the